tldr-pages/tldr/README.md

 - Translating pages into different languages.

-All `tldr` pages are written in markdown, so they can be edited quite easily and changes can be submitted in pull requests here using Git on the command line or using the GitHub web interface.
+All `tldr` pages are written in markdown, so they can be edited quite easily and changes can be submitted in pull requests here using Git on the command-line or using the GitHub web interface.

 We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.